 We try and cover as many issues affecting small independent retailers as possible in MI Pro, but one key talking point that comes up less frequently is store location.

-Most retailers looking to set up shop will have two options when seeking a base for their business.
+You could spend years developing a shop that ticks virtually every box, only to find that where you’re based is actually your biggest problem.
+And that’s not something that’s easily fixed.Most retailers looking to set up shop will have two options when seeking a base for their business.
 They’ll usually have to settle either for a suitable inner city or High Street premises – and cope with the high rent prices and probably a smaller shop size – or bag themselves a building out of town and develop it as a ‘destination store.’